ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-10-listening-not-hearing.md

 I didn’t hear his bike’s bell.
 The sound of the bell must have got lost in the sound of the rail track warning.
 I just didn’t hear it.

 I am lost of words.
 I thought I was sticking to one side of the path, leaving enough room for someone, something to pass.
-I feel like I’ve done something wrong because I didn’t hear something.
-Scolded for being deaf to a signal.
+I feel like I’ve done something wrong, scolded because I didn’t hear something.

 In the couple of seconds it takes me to work out what has happened, the rider has picked up his pace and is moving away.